anchpop/Zoda/zoda-lang/src/code_samples.md

 When executing a package, execution begins at the `main` function inside the `main` module.
 More specifically, it just executes whatever actions the `main` module returns.
 Every Zoda package has a `main` module - since it must be the root level module, it cannot export anything.
 The `long-doc` of your main module serves as a guide to new contributors to how they should look at and edit the whole package.
 It is *not* intended to be a high level description of your package for end-users - that should be the `introduction` chapter of the book for your package. (a `readme.md` will be automatically created from the book, more on this later).

+A package is always contained entirely within one folder.
+It also always has a `book` directory and a `zoda.toml` file.
+The book directory contains all the documentation about the package that does not make sense to be stored in the source files.
+The `zoda.toml` file contains information about what other packages this package depends on, and what modules it exports.